Frequently Asked Questions

 What are permitted uses of funds?

-Grants and loans can be used for equipment and other capital expenses, real estate, tenant improvement and infrastructure, initial inventory for start up grocers, and working capital.
+Grants and loans can be used for equipment and other capital expenses, real estate, tenant improvement and infrastructure, initial inventory for startup grocers, predevelopment costs, construction and business assistance services.

 Non-eligible expenses include certain recurring operating expenses (e.g., salaries, rent, licensing fees, permit fees, insurance, utilities).